 LK designer Val Pierce gives part 2 of her tutorial on how to make sure your toys are loved for years to come

-Last week we brought you the first part of our toy-making tutorial and discussed the design, the choice of yarns, and how to go about sewing together your creation.
+We recently brought you the first part of our toy-making tutorial and discussed the design, the choice of yarns, and how to go about sewing together your creation.
 We also looked at stuffing to get the perfect shape and a few tricky areas concerning the head of your toy.
 In our final instalment, Val Pierce shows us how to attach the body parts and embroider cute facial expressions to make your loveable character a true family favourite.